halt-dos/wiki-base/docs/glossary.md

 A cache of database connections is maintained so those connections can be reused when future requests to the database are required.
 Connection pools are used to enhance the performance of executing commands on a database and also cuts down on the amount of time a user must wait to establish a connection to the database.

-##### **Content Delivery Network**
+##### **CDN - Content Delivery Network**

-Also known as: CDN A distributed system consisting of servers in discrete physical locations, configured in a way that clients can access the server closest to them on the network, thereby improving speeds.
+A distributed system consisting of servers in discrete physical locations, configured in a way that clients can access the server closest to them on the network, thereby improving speeds.

 ##### **CPU Emulation**